 The arc of the moral universe may be long, and it may bend toward justice.
 But evil has a way of forcing detours that take humanity on a much longer course.
 In his 1967 speech “The Three Evils of Society”, Dr. King passionately declared: “Stand for righteousness!
 Stand for justice!
 Stand for truth!”

 Planned Parenthood still enjoys abusing the legacy of Dr. King to advance its abortion empire, killing babies of every hue in the name of the god of abortion.
-They will twist any historical figure, any word, and any moment to protect the one thing they adore more than anything else—the blood money that has made them a billion-dollar Goliath.
+They will twist any historical figure, any word, and any moment to protect the one thing they adore more than anything else—the blood money that has made them a two billion-dollar Goliath.